University of Alabama at Birmingham: Student life

-There are over 300 student organizations on the UAB campus.
+There are over 450 student organizations on the UAB campus.
 About six percent of undergraduate men and eight percent of undergraduate women are active in UAB's Greek system.
 UAB's students also run media outlets, including a weekly newspaper, a radio station, and a semi-annual magazine.
 The school also has an intramural program.

 Student housing and residential life

-UAB offers off-campus housing, residential halls, campus dining and recreation, and more.
-Residence halls at UAB include:
+Beginning with the Fall 2017 entering class, UAB implemented a residency requirement for many first-time freshmen.
+The policy was expanded in 2019 to require nearly all first-year students outside the Birmingham metropolitan area to live in university housing.
+According to UAB's 2024–25 Common Data Set, approximately 80% of first-time, first-year students lived in university-owned or affiliated housing.
+Since 2000, UAB has demolished several older residence halls to support campus development efforts, including Blazer Hall, University Hall and the Garden Apartments in 2002, Hixson Hall in 2007, and Denman Hall in 2025.

+On-campus student housing is concentrated around the Campus Green corridor and consists of six primary residence halls: